JeffSmith-ok/Fintech_Consultant_Payment_Ethereum/README.md

 Review the transaction hash code associated with the validated blockchain transaction.

 Once I receive the transaction’s hash code, I will navigate to the Transactions section of Ganache to review the blockchain transaction details.
-To confirm that I have successfully created the transaction, I will save screenshots to the README.md file of my GitHub repository for this Challenge assignment.
+To confirm that I have successfully created the transaction, I will save screenshots to the README.md file in my GitHub repository for this Challenge assignment.

 ## Technologies